Myriam Martinez-Banuelos, MLS - Outreach Librarian / Bibliotecaria de Enlace Comunitario

 Those who prefer to do their own searching in PubMed can order copies of articles from Lewis Library using PubMed's ordering system, Loansome Doc.
 Before sending an order, an account must be created.
 See the Loansome Doc FAQ for instructions.
 For assistance, contact the Document Delivery office at firstname.lastname@example.org or 817-735-2491.

 - Special Services for TOMA Members

 Texas Osteopathic Medical Association members receive services for a reduced fee.
-Please see the Services & Resources for TOMA Members page for more information.
+See Services & Resources for TOMA Members for more information.